 View the Australian Road Rules

-The Driver’s Handbook provides an overview of the road rules and the laws for driver’s licences and registering a vehicle in South Australia.
+The Driver’s Handbook provides an overview of the road rules in South Australia.

 The information contained within this handbook helps to be better informed about road safety, road rules, licensing and vehicle registration.